What process transforms general test objectives into specific test cases?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

 The process that transforms general test objectives into specific test cases is known as test design.
-This phase is crucial in the software testing lifecycle as it takes the broad goals for testing—such as verifying a system’s functionalities, performance, or security—and breaks them down into detailed test cases that can be executed.
+During this phase, testers take the broader goals of the testing effort and break them down into detailed test cases that are actionable and measurable.

 Subscribe